jeffgravitywell/dotfiles/help/vi commands.md

 gu - "go lowercase"
 gUaW - uppercase a word
-gUU or gU$  - upppercase to the end of the line
+gUU or gU$  - upppercase to the end of the line gUl - upper case the first letter bgUl - go to beginning of word and upper case first letter ~  - change the case of the letter under the cursor

 daw - delete a word
 dt  - delete 'til